 1) Complete the job analysis questionnaire (JAQ)

 The job holder completes the JAQ as far as possible, seeking assistance from their line manager, supervisor or colleagues.
-This document is supplied in draft in advance of interview to the job analysts.
+This document draft is shared with the job analysts in advance of a Job analysis interview.

 2) Job analysis interview